acastroh/cpp_examples/016-class/class.md

 ## Program

 Create a program that creates a table object.
 Display its information.
-Ask for the new heigh, width, length, and color of the table.
+Read new height, width, length, and color of the table from user input.
 Update that information in the table object, and display its information.